agalue/onms-kafka-ipc-receiver/README.md

 * `TOPIC` environment variable with the source Sink API Kafka Topic with GPB Payload.
 * `PARSER` the parser to use when processing Sink Messages.
 Valid values are: `syslog`, `snmp`, `netflow`.
 * `GROUP_ID` environment variable with the Consumer Group ID (defaults to `opennms`)
-* To pass consumer settings, add an environment variable with the prefix `KAFKA_`, for example: `KAFKA_AUTO_OFFSET_RESET`.

-For consumer settings, the character underscore will be replaced with a dot and converted to lowercase.
-For example, `KAFKA_AUTO_OFFSET_RESET` will be configured as `auto.offset.reset`.

 When using CLI: